CREATE DATABASE SCOPED CREDENTIAL (Transact-SQL)

 Specifies the name of the database scoped credential being created. credential_name cannot start with the number (#) sign.
 System credentials start with ##.

 Specifies the name of the account to be used when connecting outside the server.

 - To import a file from Azure Blob Storage or Azure Data Lake Storage using a shared key, the identity name must be

 SHARED ACCESS SIGNATURE.
 For more information about shared access signatures, see Using Shared Access Signatures (SAS).
+Only use

 - To import a file from Azure Blob Storage using a managed identity, the identity name must be